Healthcare in Qatar

 According to the World Health Organization (WHO), Qatar falls just 25 USD behind the United Arab Emirates in healthcare expenditure per capita but remains well ahead the rest of its Gulf Cooperation Council (GCC) partners and, indeed, the world average.
 This partiallly accounts for the country's low birth mortality rates and a growing medical tourism industry.

 Expats can use both the public and the private system, but many prefer the latter to avoid the bureaucracy associated with the former.
-Health insurance is not provided by the government, and it’s recommended that all expats living in Qatar take out private health insurance to cover costs that can rise quickly in the case of medical complications and emergencies.
+Health insurance isn't provided by the government, and it’s recommended that all expats living in Qatar take out private health insurance to cover costs that can rise quickly in the case of medical complications and emergencies.

 Public healthcare in Qatar